-Kärcher Window vac WV 2 Plus
+Kärcher Window Vac WV 2 Plus

 Features and benefits

-Quick to emptyThe dirty water tank can always be emptied quickly and easily when required.
+Quick and Easy to EmptyThe dirty water tank can always be emptied quickly and easily when required.

-Exchangeable suction nozzleChoose between a large or small suction nozzle, based on the size of the cleaning surface.
+Exchangeable Suction NozzleThe 170mm & 280mm exchangeable suction nozzles ensure you have the correct size for each cleaning task.

-LED display in field of viewEnergy management made easy: the LED display integrated in the on/off switch indicates in good time when the battery needs to be recharged.
+LED DisplayThe LED display indicates when the battery needs to be recharged.

 - Original Kärcher quality from the inventor of the Window Vac.